Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 Description

 Book this 14-day, 13-night winter tour package to see all the best sights along Iceland's Ring Road and the Snaefellsnes Peninsula with an expert local guide.
-This itinerary is for travelers who want an in-depth and comprehensive travel experience in the land of fire and ice, with a fortnight to enjoy the natural and cultural beauty of the country.
+This itinerary is designed for travelers who want time to truly take it all in.
+With two full weeks on the road, you can enjoy Iceland’s natural wonders and cultural landmarks in depth.

 Traveling in Iceland during winter can be more challenging than other seasons because of icy roads and limited daylight hours.
 However, it also promises more opportunities for sightseeing in the snowy plains and a chance to see the northern lights.